-However, as forcefully argued by Pontiff (1996) and Schleifer and Vishny (1997), with legal restrictions and charters impeding many institutional investors from short-selling, and many individual investors simply reluctant to sell short, this may effectively create limits-to-arbitrage and related arbitrage risks (see also the discussion in Hong and Sraer, 2016).
-This arbitrage risk in turn may cause systematic risks associated with long and short positions to be priced differently.9
+However, as argued by Pontiff (1996) and Schleifer and Vishny (1997), with legal restrictions and charters impeding many institutional investors from short-selling, and many individual investors simply reluctant to sell short, this may effectively create limits-to-arbitrage and related arbitrage risks (see also the discussion in Hong and Sraer, 2016).
+This arbitrage risk in turn may cause systematic risks associated with long and short positions to be priced differently.
+Flights to liquidity and accompanying downward liquidity spirals, as discussed by Brunnermeier and Pedersen (2009) and Anthonisz and Putnins (2017), might further exacerbate these pricing differences.

-To corroborate this conjecture, we follow the literature in using idiosyncratic volatility (IVOL) as a proxy for arbitrage risk (e.g., Pontiff, 1996; Stambaugh, Yu and Yuan, 2015).
+To corroborate this conjecture, we follow the literature in using idiosyncratic volatility (IVOL) as a proxy for arbitrage risk (e.g., Pontiff, 1996; Stambaugh et al., 2015).
 Intuitively, if arbitrageurs are able to neutralize their exposure to benchmark risks, then IVOL, as opposed to total volatility, is naturally interpreted as a measure of arbitrage risk, with higher IVOL implying greater impediment to price-correcting arbitrage.
 Accordingly, we split the cross-section of stocks into separate groups of stocks with high and low IVOLs, and compare the risk premium estimates for each group.
-We rely on the same calculation of IVOL as in Ang, Hodrick, Xing and Zhang (2006b) used in the previous section.
+We rely on the same calculation of IVOL as in Ang et al. (2006b) used in the previous section.